-Respiratory System

-Bronchospasm, dyspnea, hyperpnea, pulmonary edema, tachypnea, aspiration, hypoventilation, laryngeal edema

-Skin and Appendages

-Erythema, urticaria, rash, flushing
+Respiratory System Bronchospasm, dyspnea, hyperpnea, pulmonary edema, tachypnea, aspiration, hypoventilation, laryngeal edema Skin and Appendages Erythema, urticaria, rash, flushing

-Urogenital

-Interstitial nephritis, papillary necrosis, proteinuria, renal insufficiency and failure, urinary retention
+Urogenital Interstitial nephritis, papillary necrosis, proteinuria, renal insufficiency and failure, urinary retention

-DRUG ABUSE AND DEPENDENCE

-ENDOCET tablets are a Schedule II controlled substance.
-Oxycodone is a mu-agonist opioid with an abuse liability similar to morphine Oxycodone, like morphine and other opioids used in analgesia, can be abused and is subject to criminal diversion.

-Drug addiction is defined as an abnormal, compulsive use, use for non-medical purposes of a substance despite physical, psychological, occupational or interpersonal difficulties resulting from such use, and continued use despite harm or risk of harm.
+Interstitial nephritis, papillary necrosis, proteinuria, renal insufficiency and failure, urinary retention DRUG ABUSE AND DEPENDENCE Oxycodone and acetaminophen tablets are a Schedule II controlled substance.
+Oxycodone is a mu-agonist opioid with an abuse lability similar to morphine.
+Oxycodone, like morphine and other opioids used in analgesia, can be abused and is subject to criminal diversion.
+Drug addiction is defined as an abnormal, compulsive use, use for non-medical purposes of a substance despite physical, psychological, occupational or interpresonal difficulties resulting from such use, and continued use despite harm or risk of harm.
 Drug addiction is a treatable disease, utilizing a multi-disciplinary approach, but relapse is common.
 Opioid addiction is relatively rare in patients with chronic pain but may be more common in individuals who have a past history of alcohol or substance abuse or dependence.
-Pseudoaddiction refers to pain relief seeking behavior of patients whose pain is poorly managed.
-It is considered an iatrogenic effect of ineffective pain management.
-The health care provider must assess continuously the psychological and clinical condition of a pain patient in order to distinguish addiction from pseudoaddiction and thus, be able to treat the pain adequately.
+Pseudoaddiction refers to pain relief seeking behavior of patients with chronic pain but may be more common in individuals who have a past history of alcohol or substance abuse or dependence.
+Pseudoaddiction refers to pain relief seeking behavior of patients with chronic pain but may be more considered an latrogenic effect of ineffective pain management.
+The healthcare provider must assess continuously the psychological and clinical condition of a pain patient in order to distinguish addiction from pseudoaddiction and thus, be able to treat the pain adequately.
 Physical dependence on a prescribed medication does not signify addiction.
+Physical dependence on a prescribed medication does not signify addiction.

+to treat the pain adequately.
+Physical dependence on a prescribed medication does not signify addiction.
 Physical dependence involves the occurrence of a withdrawal syndrome when there is sudden reduction or cessation in drug use or if an opiate antagonist is administered.
 Physical dependence can be detected after a few days of opioid therapy.
 However, clinically significant physical dependence is only seen after several weeks of relatively high dosage therapy.
 In this case, abrupt discontinuation of the opioid may result in a withdrawal syndrome.
-If the discontinuation of opioids is therapeutically indicated, gradual tapering of the drug over a 2-week period will prevent withdrawal symptoms.
-The severity of the withdrawal syndrome depends primarily on the daily dosage of the opioid, the duration of therapy and medical status of the individual tremor, irritability, chills alternating with hot flashes, salivation, anorexia, severe sneezing, lacrimation, rhinorrhea, dilated pupils, diaphoresis, piloerection, nausea, vomiting, abdominal cramps, diarrhea and insomnia, and pronounced weakness and depression.
+If the discontinuation of opioids is therapeutically indicated, gradual tapering of the drug over a 2-week period will prevent withdrawal syndrome of the product by on the daily dosage of the opioid, the duration of therapeutically withdrawal syndrome of the production.
+If the discontinuation of the opioid, the duration of therapeutically the duration of the approximation of the approximation of the opioid therapy.
+The severity of the withdrawal syndrome of the duration of the approximation of the ap and medical status of the individual.
+The withdrawall syndrome of oxycodone is similar to that of morphine.
+This syndrome is characterized by yawning, anxiety, increased heart rate and blood pressure, restlessness, nervousness, muscle aches, tremor, irribality, chills alternating with hot flashes, salivation, anorexia, severe sneezing, lacrimation, rhinorrhea, dilated pupils, diaphoresis, piloerection, nausea, vomiting, abdominal cramps, diarrhea and insommia, and pronounced weakness and depression.